lemoncyb/VISPR-online/README.md

 * **README.txt:** README file.

 ***Note:***
-`The input of VISPR-online are direct output of screening analysis tools, so the input file type and file name are customized for different tools.
-User could match files by the file suffix.
+`The input of VISPR-online are direct output of screening analysis tools, so the input file types and file names are customized for different tools.
+Users could match files by the file suffix.
 For example, the name of gene summary file of MAGeCK ends with “.gene_summary.txt”.
 Besides, the corresponding file suffix will appear when the mouse hovers over the file type, as shown in the figure below.`

 <div align=center><img width="250" height="160" src="vispr_screen/static/img/file_type.jpg"/></div>

 `We summarize the file suffix of VISPR-online input in the table below.
-We have added this table and more detailed information of input file in the tutorial page.`
+We also added this table and more detailed information of input file in the tutorial page.`

 <table class="tg" align=center>
 <h4 align="center">Table 1.
 File suffix of VISPR-online input</h4>